Last-Iterate Analyses of FTRL with the 1/2-Tsallis Entropy in Stochastic Bandits: Introduction

 In addition, the last-iterate analysis itself plays a crucial role in online optimization, as it captures the learner’s actual decisions and describes the evolution of the learning process over time.
+More formally, last-iterate convergence results are stronger than regret guarantees and are therefore often more desirable.
 For example, a rich line of work has been devoted to the last-iterate behavior of traditional stochastic gradient descent (SGD) \citep{zhang2004solving,shamir2013stochastic,jain2019making}, and similar studies have been conducted for FTRL algorithms in games \citep{cai2024fast,cai2023last,cai2025average,ito2025instancedependentregretboundslearning}.

-As mentioned earlier, the $1/2$-Tsallis-INF achieves logarithmic regret in the stochastic setting.
-Consequently, a natural question arises: \begin{quote} \textit{Does the last-iterate convergence rate of the $1/2$-Tsallis-INF scale as \(\mathcal{O}(n^{-1})\)?} \end{quote}
+As mentioned earlier, the $1/2$-Tsallis-INF algorithm achieves logarithmic regret in the stochastic bandit setting and is among the best-performing algorithms in this regime, which makes it of significant research interest.
+Note that the regret is the sum of the simple regrets and summing $t^{-1}$ yields a $\log t$ term.
+Consequently, a natural question arises: \begin{quote} \textit{Does the last-iterate convergence rate of the $1/2$-Tsallis-INF scale as \(\mathcal{O}(t^{-1})\)?} \end{quote}